-Tofu with Spanish Rice and Beans – This double protein dish (tofu + beans) packs a fun punch of flavor with smoked paprika as the seasoning.
+Tofu with Spanish Rice and Beans recipe – This double protein dish (tofu + beans) packs a fun punch of flavor with smoked paprika as the seasoning.

 This post is sponsored by EZ Tofu Press and contains affiliate links.